 The selling stockholders may offer and sell, from time to time, any or all of the 12,933,989 shares of common stock that may be issued to them upon exercise of the warrants and up to an additional 10,750,000 shares of common stock that may be issued to them upon exercise of the options.
-The following table sets forth certain information regarding each selling stockholder's beneficial ownership of shares of our common stock of as of April 1, 2008 and the maximum number of shares of common stock covered by this prospectus that may be offered by each selling stockholder.
-Because the selling stockholders may sell all or only a portion of the 23,683,989 shares of common stock being registered hereby, we cannot estimate the number of these shares of common stock that will be held by the selling stockholders upon termination of the offering.
+The following table sets forth certain information regarding each selling stockholder's beneficial ownership of shares of our common stock of as of May 27, 2008 and the maximum number of shares of common stock covered by this prospectus that may be offered by each selling stockholder.
+Because the selling stockholders may sell all or only a portion of the 23,683,989 shares of common stock bereficial stockholders will be held by the selling stockholders upon termination of the offering.
 The information in the following table assumes that the selling stockholders will sell all of their shares in the offering.